khilscher/ISAT2019/index.md

     * Module 4 - Add an Edge Module and Deploy
     * Module 5 - Deploy Azure Stream Analytics on Edge
     * Module 6 - Deploy Azure Function on Edge

-2. A **Level 300** instructor-led live IoT Edge module coding workshop **for experienced developers only**.
+2. Conf Room 32/32 (12) - A **Level 300** instructor-led live IoT Edge module coding workshop **for experienced developers only**.
  This session is for those of you who wish to develop a custom IoT Edge module in Python.
     * How do you know if you are an experience developer?
 Have you written more than 200 lines of code in the last 2 years?
 If not, this is not for you, see Level 200.
     * This session will move at a fast pace with assumed understanding of development concepts.
     * You will develop the module alongside the instructor in a live-coding session.
     * Familiarity with Python is strongly recommended.
 This is **NOT** an intro to Python.

-3. A **Level 400** IoT Edge module development challenge.
+3. Conf Room 31/36 (20) - A **Level 400** IoT Edge module development challenge.
- This challenge will involve writing a custom module from scratch in Python or C# to ingest IoT data from a live endpoint.
+ This challenge will involve writing a custom IoT Edge module from scratch in Python or C# to ingest IoT data from a live endpoint.
     * Self-directed, not instructor-led.
     * You will be provided the challenge details on the day of.
+    * You can run IoT Edge on a physical device (e.g. Raspberry Pi) or as a software gateway on a VM or your laptop.
     * You will complete the challenge yourself; no partners.
     * You will have three (3) hours to complete the challenge.
     * The first to complete the challenge will receive the inaugural (and coveted) CDS IoT Dev Champ trophy